×

 Creating families in Revit is no easy task.
 It involves understanding parameters and constraints that are often linked.
 Avoid complicating the process right from the beginning and start with something small.
 Once you know how to create a family in Revit, it will also become easier to modify one.

 The first step to creating a Revit family is to decide on the type of family (e.g. walls, doors etc).
 Revit has templates of family files which already come with basic settings and behaviours.
 Starting out with these templates will surely ease the process.
 The other option is to create a family file based on an existing family.
-When you have made the decision between these two options, you are ready to move onto the next step – to create reference planes, parameters and geometry.
-First create the reference planes, assign parameters if necessary, then create geometry.
+When you have made the decision between these two options, you are ready to move on to the next step – to create reference planes, parameters and geometry.
+First, create the reference planes, assign parameters if necessary, and then create geometry.

 Where Can I Find Resources For Revit Families?